wp-plugins/wp-fullpage/readme.txt

 Wp Fullpage integrates the power of [fullPage.js](https://github.com/alvarotrigo/fullPage.js "fullPage.js") into your WordPress website.

 = New Features =
-Fullpage are now available as front page
+1. Fullpage are now available as front page.
+2. Fullpage post type is now empty in the premalink (like pages permalink).

 = How to use =
 1. Create Fullpage Sections and Slides and integrates them into a Fullpage.